 We obtain deposits directly from retail and commercial customers or through brokerage firms that offer our deposit products to their customers.
-At December 31, 2015, we had \$29.7 billion in direct deposits (which includes deposits from banks and financial institutions) and \$13.7 billion in deposits originated through brokerage firms (including network deposit sweeps procured through a program arranger who channels brokerage account deposits to us).
-A key part of our liquidity plan and funding strategy is to significantly expand our direct deposits.
+At December 31, 2016, we had \$37.9 billion in direct deposits (which includes deposits from banks and financial institutions) and \$14.2 billion in deposits originated through brokerage firms (including network deposit sweeps procured through a program arranger who channels brokerage account deposits to us).
+A key part of our liquidity plan and funding strategy is to continue to fund our growth through direct deposits.